Trefethen Family Vineyards

 90 POINTS (v.
 2007) Robert Parker, Wine Advocate

 About the Winery

-Their lunacy was infectious, however, and a few other enterprising souls joined the gambit, I grew up with them and consider them all family.
-A shared passion brought them to us, and my parents received them with open arms.
-They settled into their respective posts, not as hired hands, but as equals in a shared endeavor.
+Their lunacy was infectious, however, and a few other enterprising souls joined the gambit.
+A shared passion brought them, and they settled into their respective posts as equals in a shared endeavor.